janoside/btc-rpc-explorer/README.md

 Whatever reasons one might have for running a full node (trustlessness, technical curiosity, supporting the network, etc) it's helpful to appreciate the "fullness" of your node.
 With this explorer, you can not only explore the blockchain (in the traditional sense of the term "explorer"), but also explore the functional capabilities of your own node.

-Live demo available at: [https://btc-explorer.com](https://btc-explorer.com)
+Live demo available at: [https://explorer.btc21.org](https://explorer.btc21.org)

 # Features

-* Browse blocks
+* Network Summary "dashboard"
-* View block details
+* View details of blocks, transactions, and addresses
-* View transaction details, with navigation "backward" via spent transaction outputs
+* Analysis tools for viewing stats on blocks, transactions, and miner activity
 * View JSON content used to generate most pages
 * Search by transaction ID, block hash/height, and address
 * Optional transaction history for addresses by querying from ElectrumX, blockchain.com, blockchair.com, or blockcypher.com